-CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION VEGETATION To maintain and enhance the landscaped setting of dwellings.
+TABLE OF ELEWIENTS CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION VEGETATION To maintain the leafy landscape character of the area.
 Ensure front gardens incorporate soft landscaping that complements the streetscape.
-Ensure the retention of large trees.
+Ensure retention of large trees.
 Removal of large trees.
 Front gardens dominated by hard surfaces.
 Loss of front gardens.
-Encourage landscaped gardens SITING To maintain and enhance the existing streetscape rhythm.
-To maintain the existing backyard character and enhance the area's leafy feel.
+Encourage landscaped gardens SITING To maintain the existing detached streetscape rhythm.
+To maintain the existing well vegetated backyard character.
 Ensure buildings are setback no less than the average distance of the front setback of the adjoining properties on either side or 9m, whichever is less.
-Ensure buildings in the Heritage Overlay are setback in line with or behind the adjoining heritage buildings in accordance with Council's Heritage Policy.
 Ensure buildings are setback from both side boundaries in accordance with the prevailing streetscape spacing.
 Ensure buildings are sufficiently setback from rear boundaries to maintain the open, backyard character of the immediate area where this exists.
 Provide a secluded private open space area with a minimum dimension of 4m to enable the planting and retention of large trees.
 Ensure new development on a corner site is adequately set back to provide a transition between the adjoining buildings.
 Dwellings set too far forward.
 Boundary to boundary development.
 Dwellings built to or close to their rear boundary with other residential properties.
-Side setbacks Siting on corner sites Front setbacks DIW DING T 1.718

-BUILDING HEIGHT AND FORM

-- To ensure buildings integrate within the existing one and two storey scale of the precinct and do not disrupt the existing streetscape rhythm. - Ensure new buildings are composed of façades that are no more than two storeys high to the street. - Ensure upper level additions to existing dwellings are sited and designed to minimise their visibility. - Three storey façades to the street. - Large bulky buildings or extensions that dominate the streetscape or adjoining heritage properties.
+Side setbacks Front setbacks Siting an corner sites BUILDING HEIGHT AND FORM To maintain the existing predominately single storey scale and pitched roof character of the precinct.
+Ensure new buildings are composed of facades that are no more than two storeys high to the street.
+Ensure upper level additions to existing dwellings are setback to Three storey facades to the street.
+Large bulky buildings or Maintain single storey streetscape scale appear as a recessive element.